Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 13 for 13.
 Afroman Wins Everything.

-After just a few hours of deliberation, the jury sides with Afroman.
+After a few hours of deliberation, the jury sides with Afroman.
 Every.
 Single.
 Count.
-Thirteen counts brought against him.
-Thirteen counts thrown out.
-Zero for the cops.
-He walks out of the courthouse wearing a full American flag suit and shouts to the crowd: 'We did it, America!
+Thirteen counts.
+Thirteen zeros for the cops.
+He walks out of the courthouse in a full American flag suit and yells to the crowd: 'We did it, America!
 Freedom of speech!'
-This is a man who turned police overreach into a platinum-level trolling campaign, funded his own legal defense with the music royalties, and then beat the cops in their own court.
+This man turned police overreach into a platinum-level trolling campaign, funded his own legal defense with the music royalties, and beat the cops in their own court.
 That's not just winning.
-That's winning so hard it becomes a Wikipedia article.
+That's winning so hard it becomes a Wikipedia article and a law school exam question.

 The AftermathThe Legacy